Maryam Lawan Gwadabe

 IVLP Exchange Experience

-Maryam was a participant in the IVLP Project Science and Technology Entrepreneurship, organized by the U.S. Department of State and the American Councils for International Education.
+Maryam participated in the IVLP Project Science and Technology Entrepreneurship, organized by the U.S. Department of State and the American Councils for International Education in partnership with GlobalPittsburgh, Global Ties Idaho and Global Ties San Francisco.

 U.S. Communities Visited Virtually